sagemath/trac_to_gh/Issue 8643.md

 In the categories of modules with basis, the domain (resp. codomain) of a morphism  have to be equals to the codomain (resp. domain) of it's inverse.

-In the current modues_with_basis, it is not the case.
+In the current modules_with_basis, it is not the case.

 Issue created by migration from https://trac.sagemath.org/ticket/8643